Ballet Mistakes To Try And Avoid

 Pinching the Shoulder Blades Together

-In this case the dancer needs to think about widening her shoulders out to the side.
+In this case, the dancer needs to think about widening her shoulders out to the side.
 It may help to fill the lungs with air and make space in the chest.
-Think about keeping the hands soft, as if the shoulders are pulled back to much, the hands will feel restricted.
+Think about keeping the hands soft, because if the shoulders are pulled back too much, the hands will feel restricted.

 Hyperextended Legs